This website uses cookies to ensure you get the best experience on our website. Learn more

 Notes

 Chobe Elephant Camp is unfenced with potentially dangerous wildlife in the area.
 The swimming pool is unfenced.
-Children must be under their parents' supervision at all times.
+Children must be under the supervision of a parent or guardian at all times.

 Our travellers’ wildlife sightings from Chobe Elephant Camp